ninjaconcept/elm-mandelbrot-visualization/docs/README.md

-# 3D Vector Animations Demo
+# 3D Mandelbrot Animations Demo

-This is the live demo of the 3D Vector Animations in Elm project.
+This is the live demo of the 3D Mandelbrot Animations in Elm project.

-View the live demo: [https://ninjaconcept.github.io/elm-vector-demo-1/](https://ninjaconcept.github.io/elm-vector-demo-1/)
+View the live demo: [https://ninjaconcept.github.io/elm-mandelbrot-visualization/](https://ninjaconcept.github.io/elm-mandelbrot-visualization/)

 ## About

 This demo showcases:
-- Animated 3D wave grid with mathematical wave functions
+- Real-time 3D Mandelbrot set visualization
-- Rotating camera perspective
+- Animated fractal parameters with smooth transitions
-- Real-time color-mapped height visualization
+- Rotating camera perspective with mouse interaction
-- Multiple synchronized animation layers
+- Color-mapped fractal escape time visualization

-Built with modern Elm 0.19.1 and custom 3D mathematics.
+Built with modern Elm 0.19.1 and custom fractal mathematics.